rgsecteam/falcon-hijacker/README.md

 By using the materials in this repository you agree to:
 - Use the information only for defensive, educational, or research purposes in controlled environments.
 - Follow all applicable laws and organizational policies.
-- Not distribute or operationalize any malicious code.
 - **Do not** use this repository to harm others.
 Always obtain explicit permission before testing on systems you do not own.

 #### For More Video subcribe <a href="http://youtube.com/@RGSecurityTeam">RGSecurityTeam YouTube Channel</a>